lululoid/meZram/README.md

 - PSI (Pressure Stall Information).
 Android 10 and later support a new lmkd mode that uses kernel pressure stall information (PSI) monitors for memory pressure detection.
 The PSI patchset in the upstream kernel (backported to 4.9 and 4.14 kernels) measures the amount of time that tasks are delayed as a result of memory shortages.
 As these delays directly affect user experience, they represent a convenient metric for determining memory pressure severity.
 The upstream kernel also includes PSI monitors that allow privileged userspace processes (such as lmkd) to specify thresholds for these delays and to subscribe to events from the kernel when a threshold is breached.
 - Reduce lag while maintain multitasking performance
-- Increase FPS through Agressive mode.
-First add game to config first in `meZram-config.json`
+- Improve FPS through Agressive mode.
+First add game to config first in `meZram-config.json` see [configuration explanation](#explanation)
 - Custom lmkd prop.
 Add custom prop in `meZram-config.json` file in root of internal and then enter `agmode --reload` as root user from terminal like termux.
 See ![[https://source.android.com/docs/core/perf/lmkd#configuring-lmkd](https://source.android.com/docs/core/perf/lmkd#configuring-lmkd)](https://source.android.com/docs/core/perf/lmkd) for list of customizable props.
 - Change ZRAM size to 50% of RAM.
 - Change SWAP size up to RAM size.
 Choose when installation.
 The default 50% allocation is typically sufficient.